Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/navbar.md

 ---
 layout: docs
 title: Navbar
-description: Documentation and examples for Boosted's powerful, responsive navigation header, the navbar.
+description: Documentation and examples for Boosted Innovation Cup's powerful, responsive navigation header, the navbar.
 Includes support for branding, navigation, and more, including support for our collapse plugin.
 group: components
 aliases:
   - "/docs/components/navbar/"
 toc: true
 ---

-{{< ods-incompatibility-alert >}}
-This component explains the basic behavior, structure and concepts of navbars from a Bootstrap point of view.
-Some discrepancies exist with Boosted due to a different HTML structure.

-In order to build an Orange navbar please refer to [Orange navbar]({{< docsref "/components/orange-navbar" >}}).
-{{< /ods-incompatibility-alert >}}

 ## How it works